armijnhemel/devicecode/doc/cli.md

    are then the other devices with the same ODM and model.
 2. main FCC identifier - if devices have the same FCC identifier, then they tend to be the exact same device, plus or minus perhaps some extras like a harddisk, or a different colour casing.
+Each FCC identifier in the data set has a `type` associated with it: `main` for the main FCC id (for the specific device), `auxiliary` for peripherals with a separate FCC id, such as Mini-PCI cards for WiFi, or `unknown` for when it isn't clear.
+Only FCC identifiers with type `main` are useful.
 3. PCB id - although vendors could potentially use the same PCB id as other vendors they typically don't.